prvdmwrong/prvdmwrong/docs/tutorials/providers.md

 return prvd.Provider("PointsProvider", PointsProvider)
 ```

-!!! failure "Do not use dependencies outside of lifecycle methods!"
+!!! danger "Do not use dependencies outside of lifecycle methods!"

     Oh My Prvd only returns a shadow of the `use()`d provider.
 You *cannot* use
     it outside of lifecycle methods: